donydony2009/ObisidianResearch/Research/Reading/Speed reading.md

 	- **!
 For reading silently: Average reading rate 238 (95%CI 230-246).
 Small tests did not produce faster reading rates compared to longer tests but rather about the same, but variability was increased for small tests**
 	- **!
 For reading aloud: Average reading rate of 183 (95%CI 177-189**
 	- **!
 In terms of reading speed a study found no difference between reading of LCD vs high quality hard copy.**
+	- **!
+In terms of age differences (with no vision impairment) no significant reading comprehension, nor speed was found**

 #### Individual studies